powercodeacademy/phrg-ramen-rater-javascript-assessment/README.md

 ## Setup

-You will need 3 tabs open in your terminal, the first will contain your http-server:
+You will need 2 tabs open in your terminal, the first will contain your json-server:

-- Run `npm install -g http-server`
-- Run `http-server -c-1 -p 8000`

-The second will contain your json-server:

 - Run `npm install -g json-server`
 - Run `json-server --watch db.json` to get the backend started

-And the third is where you will run commands like `git`.
+And the second is where you will run commands like `git`.
 Write your code in `index.js` and `index.html`.

+You can open the index HTML file in your browser with `open index.html`.

 ## Endpoints

-Your app will be available at `http://127.0.0.1:8000/`.

 Your base URL for your API will be: `http://localhost:3000`.